cjwei/RETrace/README.md

 - **msCount**: This directory contains the scripts necessary to call microsatellite counts from each single cell.
 This uses a custom-built script for microsatellite calling
 - **HipSTR**: Contains scripts to analyze HipSTR output of msCounts/allelotype.
 ## Methylation Analysis
+- **methylCov.py**: This script will calculate basic CpG coverage statistics from mapped RRBS reads